DanielMadan2001/Sellsword-Company/Notes/Jobs.md

+#### Terminology
+* Normal job: A job listed on the job board.
+Can only be selected by one group of workers before it is unable to be selected by anyone else.
+Gets refreshed at the beginning of every week.
+* Free job: A job that can be done by any mercenary and never leaves the board.
+* Training: A job that the player pays for and results in the target unit growing in a particular category.
+Can only be selected by one group like a normal job but never goes away.
 # Labour
 #### Complete manual labor for a small amount of money.
 Low risk, low reward.
 ##### Type: Normal Job